jaehee99/CSC_485_Music_Project/README.md

 <dl>
   <dt> What type of dataset is it? </dt>
   <dd> This is table dataset, we have our dataset in csv file format </dd>
+  <dd> The Spotify data used for this project is a dataset of over 30,000 songs with 12 audio features for each track, including measures like acousticness,liveness, speechiness and instrumentalness, perceptual measures like energy, loudness, danceablity and valence (positiveness), and descriptors like duration,key, tempo and mode.
+This dataset also includes other variables such as date, song name, artist, etc. </dd>

   <dt> What are the items and attributes? </dt>

 <img src = "image_folder/variable_description.png">